Madi people: Christianity

 The notion God and the Madi word for it Rubanga, have very recent history.
 They came with Christianity.
-For example, in the Roman Cathotic Catechesis in Madi language, when asked Rubanga ido oluka adu nga (How old is God), we're expected to answer Rubanga ido oluka ku (God has no beginning).
+For example, in the Roman Catholic Catechesis in Madi language, when asked Rubanga ido oluka adu nga (How old is God), we're expected to answer Rubanga ido oluka ku (God has no beginning).
 And when asked Adi obi nyi ni oba nyi vu dri ni (who has created you and put you on the Earth), you are expected to answer Rubanga obi mani obama vu dri ni (God has created me and put me on Earth).
 And we are also asked to believe ta Rubanga abi le ati ri anjeli (the first things God created were angels).

 Moving away from the Christian paradigm, if you are to go back in time, you reach beroniga.
 Before that there was nothing; the notions like time and space are void of meaning and content.
 Thus vu(space-time) came along with beronigo and all events and creation came after beroniga.

 Now without the context of Christianity, in Madi cosmogony there is no say Rubanga obi vu ni.
 That cannot be the case since Rubanga came to Madi with Christianity, while vu (space-time) came about since beroniga.
 It is also erroneous to give the quality of goodness to vu since it hasn't any.
 Vu has always been at the mercy of the ori (the spirit gods).
 The ori, both good and bad often have their manifestations in trees, snakes, rivers, hills or the souls of departed parents and relatives.
 While tree-god may die, river-god may dry up, the ori which gave those entities the qualities of godness, never die - they reincarnate!
 It was at the kidori (stone altars) the Madi people worship ori.
 In Madi worship is called kirodi di ka (or sometimes vu di ka).
 When the ori are happy with the people they bless vu, and vu becomes friendly to the inhabitants.